 - Video chat scavenger hunt

 Scavenger Hunt Ideas for Adults

 These ones are made just for the adults!
 I didn’t include a section of these under the treasure hunt style scavenger hunts because honestly any of those could be for kids or adults.
-These ones however are designated for adult parties and may have adult themes!
+These ones however are designated for adult party games and may have adult themes!

 You could totally do any of the ones above with adults as well but know ones under this section are specifically for adults, not kids.